 - Self-representation: The parties reach their own terms and one party may hire an attorney to draft an agreement.
 This option can save legal fees, but you risk agreeing to terms without legal advice during the negotiation.
 You may agree to something that is unfair or legally unenforceable.

 - Litigation: The parties hire attorneys to go to court.
 A judge may ultimately determine the end result.
 This option is typically the most expensive.
 It can also damage your family as each side publicly portrays the other side as a bad spouse or parent.
 Most litigated cases end in settlement and are not decided by a judge.
 However, many of the agreements are reached on the courthouse steps after each side has spent thousands in legal fees and costs.

-- Mediation: The parties hire a mediator to help them reach a memorandum of understanding.
+- Divorce Mediation: The parties hire a mediator to help them reach a memorandum of understanding.
 The mediator cannot provide legal advice so attorneys may still be involved.
 Mediation can be less expensive than litigation.

 - Collaborative Law: Each party hires an attorney trained in the collaborative law process to negotiate a settlement without going to court.
 The agreement is reached in a series of meetings with the attorneys and, in some cases, mental health and/or financial professionals.
 If either side goes to court, both attorneys must withdraw from representing their clients.

 After litigating a few hundred family law cases using the litigation process, I have concluded that the collaborative law process is the preferred option.